greyhixson/artificial-intelligence-visualizer/README.md

 JavaScript logic for the algorithms were adapted from AIMA JavaScript: https://github.com/aimacode/aima-javascript

 ## How to Use
-The application can be used by downloading the files and opening either of the index files within a browser.
+The application can be used by downloading the files, and opening either of the index files within a browser.
 All instructions are contained on the rightside.

 ## Search Algorithms
 Currently, 5 Search algorithms are supported.